-(a) Confirmed by the Shareholders' Meeting of April 28, 2020 for a three year period ending with the Shareholders' Meeting convened
+- (a) Confirmed by the Shareholders' Meeting of April 28, 2020 for a three year period ending with the Shareholders' Meeting convened to approve the 2022 annual financial statements.

-(i) Optimized by the statements in the statements. (ii) This column indicates the attendance of each statutory auditor at the meetings of the Board of Statutory Auditors,
+(1) This column indicates the attendance of each statutory auditor at the meetings of the Board of Statutory Auditors, - the Board of Directors, the Shareholders Meeting and the Committees respectively.